henry890112/Embedding_sys/README.md

-Certainly!
-Here's the revised complete content of the README file from the [Embedding_sys](https://github.com/henry890112/Embedding_sys) GitHub repository, now including Lab 7:

----

 # Embedding_sys: Embedded Systems Projects

 This repository contains a series of homework and lab assignments focused on embedded systems.
 Each project explores different aspects of embedded system design and implementation.